-As the recording date suggests, this CD is a re-issue, originally published by Capriccio in 1987 and re-released most recently in 2004 as part of their 12 CD 'CPE Bach Edition' of symphonies, concertos, keyboard music, flute sonatas and vocal music (C49367).
+As the recording date suggests, this double CD is a re-issue, originally published by Capriccio in 1988.
+It was re-released most recently in 2004 as part of their 12 CD 'CPE Bach Edition' of symphonies, concertos, keyboard music, flute sonatas and vocal music (C49367).
 Phoenix have in fact already re-issued most of the discs in that set already this summer in this, their own 'CPE Bach Edition'.
-They have concentrated on a design facelift: the booklets have attractive old school covers, clean blockish layouts and even a colour photo printed on the discs themselves.
-Admittedly the perfunctory liner-notes are nothing to get excited about, but generally speaking the CDs each create a good impression.
+They have essentially provided a design facelift: the booklets have attractive old school covers, clean, blockish layouts and even a colour photo printed on the discs themselves.
+Admittedly the perfunctory liner-notes - two-and-a-half columns of text in total - are nothing to get excited about, but generally speaking the CDs each create a good impression.

-When it first came out, this particular recording won a Deutscher Schallplattenpreis (now the ECHO Prize), an industry award that was fully deserved.
-Nowadays Hartmut Haenchen is still artistic director of the CPE Bach Chamber Orchestra, which has gone on to build up a superb reputation for musicianship.
-It may appear to be stating the obvious that the orchestra specialises in 18th century repertoire, but it did in fact start out as a new music ensemble!
+When these two discs first came out they won a Deutscher Schallplattenpreis (now the ECHO Prize), an industry award that was fully deserved: Bach's excellent music is given first-rate attention by Hartmut Haenchen and his fine group of musicians.
+Today Haenchen is still artistic director of the CPE Bach Chamber Orchestra, which has gone on from these relatively early days to build up a reputation for excellent period musicianship.
+Given their name and the quality performances in these recordings, it may appear to be stating the obvious that the Orchestra specialises in eighteenth century repertoire, but it did in fact start out as a new music ensemble!